Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/04-HOG-YAML.md

 ```

 ## Simulation Stage
 The Simulation stage calls the `simulate_project` function and launches a behavioural simulation for each `.sim` list file in your Hog project.
-By default, simulation is executed using *modelsim*.
+By default, simulation is executed using *Modelsim*.
 If you wish to use another simulation software, add the following line to the top of your `.sim` list file:
 ```
 Simulator xsim # For Vivado Simulator
 Simulator questa # For QuestaSim